 Emphasis is on describing consistent patterns of interactions in different ecosystems in terms of relationships among and between organisms.

 7.MS-LS2-3.
-Develop a model to describe the cycling of matter among living and nonliving parts of an ecosystem including the role of photosynthesis and decomposition.
+Develop a model to describe that matter and energy cycle among living and nonliving parts of an ecosystem and that both matter and energy are conserved through these processes

-Clarification Statement:
+Clarification Statements:

-Emphasis is on a general understanding of cycling of matter in an ecosystem.
+Cycling of matter should include the role of photosynthesis, cellular respiration, and decomposition, and.transfer among producers, primary, secondary, and tertiary consumers, and decomposers.

+Models may include food webs and food chains.

 State Assessment Boundary:

-Cycling of specific atoms (such as carbon or oxygen), or the biochemical steps of photosynthesis and decomposition are not expected in state assessment.
+Cycling of specific atoms (such as carbon or oxygen), or the biochemical steps of photosynthesis, cellular respiration, and decomposition are not expected in state assessment.

 7.MS-LS2-4.
 Analyze data to provide evidence that disruptions (natural or human-made) to any physical or biological component of an ecosystem can lead to shifts in all its populations.